cyniphile/eCFR-analyzer/journal.md

 - Awesome goal would be to visualize partisan drift over time by section, but that requires diffs which might be a little tricky
 - Again refocus on an MVP: word counts by agency, and historical changes over time, served in an app

+Questions/ideas:
+- how to easily/efficiently get diffs?
+- Amendment vs issue date?
+- See which titles have most activity per size of current doc
+	- substantive
+	- removals
+	- Could use vectorized names to summarize where most of the changes are happening in a given period.

 ## Day 2
+Total time: 2 hours
 - Goal is to finish word counting + figure out changes api.
 Stretch goal is to design/build local version of website, with plan for deployment.
 - Want to finish this up by EOD Wednesday (day 3) (would focus more here but have a lot on my plate at work + another ongoing interview process)
 - Big picture: thing about this project from a DOGE perspective.
 Want to increase govt efficiency so: